d1videbyzero/SANS-Holiday-Hack-2023/README.md

 Link to python library here:
 https://pyjwt.readthedocs.io/en/latest/usage.html#encoding-decoding-tokens-with-rs256-rsa

-Lets see if it works by trying to access radio transmitter.
+Lets see if it works by trying to access the radio transmitter.
 Again, we must intercept this request with Burp and edit the Authorization header to put our new token in.

 It worked :)

 Now, we need to present the frequency, go time and date to be transmitted.
 I think it should be:

 Frequency: 10426Hz

 Go-Date: 1224

 Go-Time: 1200

 ![transmitter](images/captains_comms/transmitter.png)